 How to Buy and Exchange IOTX on ChangeHero?

-- Send in a single transaction the sum of crypto currency you will be exchanging.
-For a Fixed Rate transactions you have 15 minutes before it expires;
+- Send in a single transaction the sum of the cryptocurrency you will be exchanging.
+In Fixed Rate transaction you have 15 minutes before it expires;

 - Sit back and relax.
 At this step we are doing all the work: checking the incoming transaction and doing the exchange as soon as it arrives;

-- As soon as the exchange has been processed, your IOTX are on the way to your wallet.
+- As soon as the exchange has been processed, your IOTX is on its way to your wallet.
 And so, the transaction is finished!

 If you ever run into any issues during your swap, our support specialists are always available to help you out in the chat or through the email: [email protected].

 The Internet of Things, as of now, is severely centralized and vulnerable to hacking.
-IoTeX offers a solution to keep personal information secure without compromising.
+IoTeX was built as a solution to keep personal information secure without compromising.
+Over the years, it grew to encompass more use cases, such as machine economies, Web3, and the metaverse.

 Frequently Asked Questions